valentindbdg/Sentiment-Analysis/README.md

 # Sentiment Analysis
  Sentiment analysis based on 3 data sources.
-A notebook using a GRU model is presented in this repository.
+ The notebook using a GRU model is provided in this repository as a reference.
+ Note: The glove dictionary used is glove.42B.300d.txt